Quansight/Quansight-website/apps/labs/posts/announcing-scientific-python-accessibility-events.md

 category: [Access-centered, OSS Experience]
 featuredImage:
   src: /posts/announcing-scientific-python-accessibility-events/blog_feature_1.png
-  alt: 'A tree branch extends from the screen of a laptop with a bar chart.'
+  alt: 'A tree branch extends from a laptop screen.
+There is a bar chart on the screen.'
 hero:
   imageSrc: /posts/announcing-scientific-python-accessibility-events/blog_feature_1.png
-  imageAlt: 'A tree branch extends from the screen of a laptop with a bar chart.'
+  imageAlt: 'A tree branch extends from a laptop screen.
+There is a bar chart on the screen.'
 ---

 I am happy to announce two upcoming public events focused on helping the scientific Python ecosystem develop their accessibility skills before the new year.
 Supported by the [Chan Zuckerberg Initiative’s Essential Open-source Software for Science grants](https://chanzuckerberg.com/eoss/proposals/), these events pair with the [Scientific Python project](https://scientific-python.org/) to address popularly requested accessibility recommendations and gaps the team has found working in the ecosystem.